 The core component of SQL Server is the Database Engine service.
 It is identified with the Windows service named MSSQLSERVER (sqlservr.exe) for the default instance, and for the named instance, the customized instance name is appended to the name of the service, e.g. MSSQLTESTDEPT.

 One of the main benefits of a SQL database version control is that any version of an object committed to the repository, is available through the revision history.
 With that being said, browsing the history allows seeing all versions of the specific database object, committed over time, and reverting any version from the history in order to apply it against a database.
 By utilizing such functionality, a database can be brought back to a working state in case some change caused a problem

 Non-transactional data in tables that is never (or rarely) changed, for example currency codes, postal codes or personal ID numbers, is often referred to as “static data” (also known as lookup or reference data).
 Although static data isn’t part of the database schema, it can be thought of in much the same way.
 Simply creating test data for static tables, for testing purposes, may allow the tests to be successfully executed, but often won’t render meaningful looking results and in some cases, could result in failure, if the static data was tightly coupled to application/database function.
 Static data tables also tend to be much smaller than transactional tables.

 System availability overview

-Overall stability and availability of a particular machine in a specific time range is usually called system uptime.
+Overall stability and availability of a machine in a specific time range is usually called system uptime.
 This measurement represents a period (sometimes percentage) when the system is stable and performing without unattended reboots, except for maintenance and administrative purposes, and works without issues.
 The opposite, system downtime is a period when machine is turned off (on purpose), or encounters experiences problems that result is the system being unavailable to users and processes.
 The combination of these two measurements is called system availability which is both identified and tracked with Windows Event Viewer (System Log).